cemulate/haskell-manufactoria-interpreter/README.md

 An implementation of the [Manufactoria Esolang](https://esolangs.org/wiki/Manufactoria).
 Usage is:

-    runhaskell Manufactoria.hs programFile input [Color|Binary|Decimal]
+    runhaskell Manufactoria.hs programFile [Color|Binary|Decimal] input

-Where the third argument selects how the input will be read and printed back out in the end
+Where the second argument selects how the input will be read and printed back out in the end

 * `Color` expects input in the form of color sequences consisting of (upper case or lower case) characters from `RBGY`
 * `Binary` expects input in the form of binary strings (using the convention `Red=0, Blue=1`)